uqlibrary/uqlibrary-reusable-components/applications/primo2/readme.md

 Workflow:

+1. make your changes
 - Choose your workarea (eg [primo sandbox dev](https://uq-edu-primo-sb.hosted.exlibrisgroup.com/primo-explore/search?vid=61UQ_DEV&sortby=rank) )
 - In the inspect panel, edit the css source file at AlmagetitMashupiframe > uq-psb.alma.exlibrisgroup.com > view > branding_skin > css > mashup_new.css until you are happy with the result
+2. create the package for upload
-- Copy your changes to mashup.scss here
+- Copy your changes to mashup_new.scss here
 - Run  `gulp almastyles` to create the .css files from the .scss files
 - Run `gulp almazip` to create upload.zip, containing the updates files
+3. upload the package to alma
-- Login to the alma back office, then visit [https://uq-psb.alma.exlibrisgroup.com/infra/action/pageAction.do...](https://uq-psb.alma.exlibrisgroup.com/infra/action/pageAction.do?xmlFileName=configuration_setup.configuration_mngUXP.xml&almaConfiguration=true&pageViewMode=Edit) and choose 'General' in the sidebar, look for 'User Interface Settings' heading and then click 'Delivery System Skins'
+- Login to the Alma back office, then visit [https://uq-psb.alma.exlibrisgroup.com/infra/action/pageAction.do...](https://uq-psb.alma.exlibrisgroup.com/infra/action/pageAction.do?xmlFileName=configuration_setup.configuration_mngUXP.xml&almaConfiguration=true&pageViewMode=Edit) and choose 'General' in the sidebar, look for 'User Interface Settings' heading and then click 'Delivery System Skins'
 - Upload the .zip file
 - Reload the primo sandbox page and confirm your changes worked